StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/add-a-link-to-a-case.md

     **- Case or external URL**

-    Search for the case number or title, or paste the external URL.
+    Search for the case by number or title, or paste an external URL.

 5. Select :fontawesome-solid-check:.